ThomasDuvinage/Characters-relationship-analyzer/python_test/README.md

-* install nltk before trying to do any thing
+* install nltk before trying to do something

 * launch analizetext.py